Yandy Díaz Player Props: Rays vs. Mariners

 Yandy Díaz At The Plate

-- Diaz leads Tampa Bay with 85 hits and an OBP of .403 this season.
+- Diaz has 87 hits and an OBP of .404, both of which are best among Tampa Bay hitters this season.

-- Among qualifying hitters in MLB play, his batting average ranks fourth, his on-base percentage ranks sixth, and he is 17th in the league in slugging.
+- Among the qualified hitters, he ranks fourth in batting average, while his on-base percentage ranks fifth and he is 15th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.